-Rotary Youth Exchange Program - I lived in Germany for 1 year when I was 17 years old with this free program which facilitates youth exchange between local Rotary Clubs all over the world.
-If you would like to be introduced to a Rotary Club near you, let me know and I will be happy to help you get in touch.
+Rotary Youth Exchange Program - I lived in Germany for one year when I was 17 years old.
+This free program facilitates youth exchange between local Rotary Clubs all over the world.
+If you would like to be introduced to a Rotary Club near you, let me know, and I will be happy to help you get in touch.

 United States Peace Corps - In its 50th year since being established by President John F. Kennedy, I had the honor of serving as a Peace Corps Volunteer in Kyrgyzstan, where I launched a journalism project which has touched hundreds of thousands of people since.

 Where is Kyrgyzstan? - “The Switzerland of Central Asia” is a landlocked country on the northwestern side of China.
 Its remoteness is only surpassed by its beauty.

 Kloop School of Journalism - This nontraditional school in Kyrgyzstan teaches Western-style journalism practices to youth.
 Their stories are published on one of Central Asia’s most-read news sites.